Writing a book is good.

 It certainly wouldn't have hurt to have a publisher willing to bust his ass to sell my books and help me stay visible at all times, but it wasn't something I pursued or tried very hard to do, instead I preferred to go the self-publishing route and it took years to build a solid following of followers and to prove that I had something of value to say, as well as a lot of feedback from readers of my habitually free content (such as newsletters and blogs) over time, before I even found myself on traditional bestseller lists such as Amazon's.

-Wanting to outline the strategy for going from bestseller to longseller, I suggest moving like this:
+Wanting to schematize the strategy for going from bestseller to longseller, I suggest moving like this:

 1. One way to get on the bestseller list is to write a book that people want to read.

-It may seem obvious trite, but authors often push into uncomfortable or ambitious terrain, following only their own instincts, and without having listened to the audience or done even the slightest market analysis.
+It may seem obvious trite, but authors often push themselves into uncomfortable or ambitious terrain, following only their own instincts, and without having listened to the audience or done the least bit of market analysis.
 Do you remember the time when Dan Brown came out with "The Da Vinci Code"?
 Within a few months, bookstores were flooded with books about the Templars, the Holy Grail, Freemasonry--in short, trendy topics that sold like crazy.

 Now I'm not saying you have to follow fads, but since you're not Dan Brown, and launching a new trend is really really hard without the backing of a multimillion-dollar marketing structure, I'd say it's a case of giving strong consideration to what the public is looking for and wants.
 Really.